“ … they even surpass those in color charm ”

 A not to be underestimated influence in this connection D. has excerted on an elder art companion, the ingenious Ferd. v.
-Raysky , together with whom he yearly made natural studies on the properties of their friends ”
+Raysky, with whom he annually made natural studies on the properties of their friends ”

 (Ernst Sigismund 1913 in Thieme-Becker).

 Yet the eyes of the buck here

 fasten to any of your view-point just as the subtle look of publicity from the advertising pillar, making its scent sheer tangibly, helping your still hunt to a rare top form of event.
-An early skillness of special grade symbolizing “the all seeing eye of God”, as already in 1453 delivered by Nikolaus Cusanus and, only for example, documented by the “Face of an Archer on the Great Market in Nuremberg” and the first picture of the Trajan and Herkinbald Cycle by Rogier van der Weyden of c.
-1440 as especially admired by him, but handed down yet only by the contemporary gobelins in Bern, on which the eyes of a presumably self-portrait of the artist “seem to look at the visitor wherever he also may move” (Dirk de Vos, Rogier van der Weyden, Munich 1999, pp. 66 + 58).
+An early skill of special grade symbolizing “the all seeing eye of God”, as already in 1453 delivered by Nikolaus Cusanus and, only for example, documented by the “Face of an Archer on the Great Market in Nuremberg” and the first picture of the Trajan and Herkinbald Cycle by Rogier van der Weyden of c.
+1440 as especially admired by him, but handed down yet only by the contemporary gobelins in Bern, on which the eyes of a presumably self-portrait of the artist “seem to look at the visitor wherever he may move” (Dirk De Vos, Rogier van der Weyden, Munich 1999, pp. 66 & 58).

 The high-grade panel with the mark of quality “Tachet brevete à Paris” pieced on by Dahl 4.5 cm all-round as not unusual

 as mark of creative further development during the work

 and outspokenly exemplarily known of Rubens.
 So then also inscribed on the lower/upper separate part only.
 However with the geared consequence of formation of cracks in the seams, visible also on the image-side, as a result of the working wood.
 Other fine cracks in the lower part of the flowsheet itself unobtrusively on the surface.
 The state of the painting decidedly good, the yellowed old varnish took away under partly recess of the signature.